 Shake the can.
 Then Shake the can some more.
 If your arm isn't aching, you've not shaken it enough.
 Well maybe.
 Shake the can for at least 10 minutes the first time you use it.

-Continue shaking the can between sprays occasionally by swirling the bottom of the can, keeping the top as stationary as possible.
+Continue mixing the paint in the can between sprays occasionally by swirling the bottom of the can, keeping the top as stationary as possible.
 Yes really, it is that important you shake the can to really mix up all the chemicals.
 So even between layers (see image below) you must swirl the can.
 Why swirl and not shake?
 If you get some of the dye on the ridge of the can, you don't want it flying off onto your item and leaving it with drips.

 Number one tip: Shake the can MORE than you think is necessary at first before using the can.

 Number two tip: Spray only VERY FINE layers, to build up a single coat.
 This allows the dye maximum opportunity to penetrate the material, rather than sitting on top of itself.

 Apply around 4-6 layers of spray.
 That is, the first spray is only like putting spots on a Leopard, allow to fully dry, this could take up to 20 mins but if outside usually 10.
 Then the 2nd spray is adding more spots, but you can still see the original material, until you get to the 4th or 5th layer, where you won't be able to see the original material.